TRS-80 Model 102 Portable Computer

 The Tandy 100 was actually a computer made in Japan by Kyocera.
-All the ROM programs were written by Microsoft, and even a few of them were written by Bill Gates himself!
-These programs include a text editor, a telecommunication program, which uses the built-in modem (300 baud), and a rather good version of BASIC (no big surprise there).
+All the ROM programs were written by Microsoft, and even a few of them were written by Bill Gates himself.
+These programs include a text editor, a telecommunication program, which uses the built-in modem (300 baud), and a rather good version of BASIC.

 Kyocera made this computer for three main companies: Tandy, Olivetti (Olivetti M10) and NEC (PC 8201), these computers are the same except the case and some little differences in the programs and a few physical differences.

 The operating system uses 3130 bytes of the 8 KB RAM.
 So the 8 KB models (Catalog # 26-3801) didn’t sell very well.
 But there was also a 24 kb model (Catalog # 26-3802), and one year later, Tandy replaced the Tandy 100 with the Tandy 102 (which has 24 kb RAM too), and later with the Tandy 200 (1985).